A project of the Partnership for a New American Economy

 Number of jobs created by DREAM act by 2030

 Seasonal and temporary workers in Florida also help to create jobs in the state.
-According to the US Department of Labor, Florida employers were granted certifications to bring in more than 2,300 H-2B visas in fiscal year 2011.
+According to the US Department of Labor, Florida employers were granted certifications to bring in almost 5,800 H-2B visas in fiscal year 2013.
 These visas, often used to staff places like amusement parks, hotels, or landscaping services, protect American jobs by allowing companies to take on more work.
 One study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 H-2B visa workers, 464 American jobs are created or preserved.
-In Florida, that means the visas authorized in FY 2011 alone supported about 21,000 American jobs.
+In Florida, that means the 5,792 visas authorized in FY 2013 alone supported 26,875 American jobs.

 Raised by in Zambia, Kiran C. Patel, an Indian-national, came to America in 1976 seeking better opportunities and education for his family.
 When he made the decision to immigrate, he had already built a successful multi-office medical practice in Zambia, employing a handful of physicians.
 Still, to practice in the US, he had to once again do a medical residency in his chosen field of cardiology—a factor he says never dampened his enthusiasm about his move to the United States.
 “I think when you immigrate here looking for a better future,” Patel says, “you don’t see obstacles in your way.
 You have that fire in your belly that really pushes you to succeed.”